vishpat/lisp-rs-wasm/README.md

 # Lisp interpreter in the browser

-This webapp runs the [lisp-rs](https://github.com/vishpat/lisp-rs) in the browser as a WASM binary.
+This webapp runs the [lisp-rs](https://github.com/vishpat/lisp-rs) interpreter in the browser as a WASM binary.
+The webapp is hosted on github pages and can be found [here](http://vishpat.github.io/lisp-rs-wasm)